-The project's proposed outcomes must include the following.
-Applicants are encouraged to propose additional outcomes consistent with the scope and goals of their proposed project.
+The project's proposed outcomes must include the following:

 - Projected number of SNAP E&T participants to gain unsubsidized employment within 6 months of exiting SNAP E&T program services.
 If the project proposes multiple types of services aimed at placements into different types of employment opportunities, a breakdown should be provided of projected employment outcomes by service type. - Projected Median wages of employed project participants.
 If the project proposes multiple types of services aimed at placements into different types of employment opportunities, a breakdown should be provided of projected median wages by service type.